josh-yeung/weatherapp/README.md

 <img src = weatherappdemo.gif>

 # Demo
-This project was built using HTML, CSS, and Javascript.
+This project was built using HTML, CSS, and JavaScript.

 How to use?
 1. Enter a city in the world